-In this work, we build on our earlier time-dependent density functional theory (TDDFT) studies of the dynamics of the electron transport in the junctions between free-electron metal surfaces.
-While previous implementations focused on few-nanometer and wider gaps, where electron transport is primarily governed by over-the-barrier transitions \cite{Ludwig2019,HotElectrons_in_Gaps}, here we explore the regime of PAT by further reducing the gap size or lowering the barrier with an applied bias.
-In this regime, we can clearly identify PAT channels corresponding to one-, two-, and higher-order photon absorption processes, in full accord with recent experiments.
+In this work, we build on our earlier time-dependent density functional theory (TDDFT) studies of the dynamics of the electron transport in junctions between free-electron metal surfaces.
+While previous implementations focused on few-nanometer and wider gaps, where electron transport is primarily governed by over-the-barrier transitions \cite{Ludwig2019,HotElectrons_in_Gaps}, here we explore the regime of PAT by further reducing the gap size, or lowering the barrier with an applied bias.
+In this regime, we can clearly identify PAT channels corresponding to one-, two-, and higher-order photon absorption processes, in full agreement with recent experiments.
 We address the evolution of the tunneling mechanisms with optical field intensity of single-cycle and longer optical pulses, covering situations extending from photon-driven to field-driven transport.
 Importantly, once the free-electron description of the metal junction is set in the ground state by the choice of the Wigner-Seitz radius and the work function, no additional parameters are used in the theory.

 To provide an analytical framework for interpretation of the TDDFT results, we extend the strong-field theory (SFT) developed in previous work \cite{Ma_Kruger2024, HotElectrons_in_Gaps, ma2025robust} by incorporating a static bias.
-We also perform the model calculations based on the one-active-electron description of the optically induced electron transport.
-Comparing the parameter-free TDDFT results with experimental data, and model analytical and numerical approaches allows for the discussion of the underlying physical mechanisms.
-We believe that our self-consistent many-body study contributes to the understanding of the ultrafast optically induced tunneling of interest for USTM and optoelectronic applications.
+In addition, we perform model calculations based on a one-active-electron description of optically induced electron transport.
+By comparing parameter-free, self-consistent, many-body TDDFT results with experimental data, and by using additional insights from analytical and numerical model approaches, we are able to discuss the underlying physical mechanisms.
+We believe that this study contributes to a deeper understanding of ultrafast optically induced tunneling, the process of interest for USTM and optoelectronic applications.